achuribooks/SpectroCloud-Assignment/technical-writer/learning-notes.md

 #### Virtual Network
 The virtual network connects the control plane and nodes, allowing them to communicate.
 The virtual network completes the cluster and turns all nodes into one powerful machine.

-### Components
+### Resource Types
-The main components of Kubernetes are:
+Essential Kubernetes resource types are:
 - **Pod** &ndash; Exists as an abstraction of a container
 - **Service** &ndash; Sets static IPs, balances loads, and allows pods to communicate
 - **Ingress** &ndash; Routes traffic into clusters